Glendale Construction Accident Attorneys | Phillips Law Group

 Damages in a wrongful death claim could include funeral and burial expenses, medical bills the deceased incurred during treatment until death, lost wages and earning capacity the deceased would have earned if still alive as well as pain and suffering the family has endured due to the unexpected loss of their loved one.

-Our Glendale construction accident lawyers can determine the potential value of your claim in a free legal consultation.
+Our Glendale construction accident attorneys can determine the potential value of your claim in a free legal consultation.

 One of the more common questions injury victims ask is: how can you help me?